John Strugnell: Editor in Chief

-His production of editions of texts was not large, but they were all exceptionally important, including The Angelic Liturgy, later published as Songs of the Sabbath Sacrifices (Shirot 'olat ha-Shabbat), and An Unpublished halakhic Letter from Qumran, later known as MMT [or 4QMMT] from the Hebrew (Miqtsat Ma'asei ha-Torah).
+His production of editions of texts was not large, but they were all important, including The Angelic Liturgy, later published as Songs of the Sabbath Sacrifices (Shirot 'olat ha-Shabbat), and An Unpublished halakhic Letter from Qumran, later known as MMT [or 4QMMT] from the Hebrew (Miqtsat Ma'asei ha-Torah).
 The last text was edited with Elisha Qimron, who did much of the work.
 The texts helped to enrich scholarly knowledge of the cultus of the writers of the Dead Sea Scrolls.

 Nevertheless, he was a slow worker and the times had changed since it had been acceptable to keep the scrolls protected from what was once considered misuse and hasty publication.

 For many years, scholars had accepted the lack of access to unpublished texts and the slow publication of the texts.
 That changed during Strugnell's editorship, as there came a growing movement of scholars calling for access to the Scrolls.
 By then, his health had deteriorated.
 Only one volume was produced under his general editorship, The Greek Minor Prophets Scroll from Nahal Hever, by Emanuel Tov.

 Ha'aretz interview controversy

 In 1990, Strugnell gave an interview to Ha'aretz in which he said that Judaism was a "horrible religion" which "should not exist".
 He also said that Judaism was "a Christian heresy, and we deal with our heretics in different ways.
 You are a phenomenon that we haven't managed to convert — and we should have managed".

-There was immediate condemnation of his comments, including an editorial in The New York Times.
+There was condemnation of his comments, including an editorial in The New York Times.
 As a result of the interview, Strugnell was forced to take early retirement on medical grounds at Harvard, and he was removed from his editorial post on the scrolls project by the Israel Antiquities Authority, which cited his deteriorating health as reason for his removal.

 Strugnell later said that he was suffering from stress-induced alcoholism and manic depression when he gave the interview.
 He insisted that his remarks were taken out of context and that he meant "horrible" only in the Miltonian sense of "deplored in antiquity".
-In a 2007 interview in Biblical Archaeology Review, Frank Moore Cross said that despite Strugnell's comments, which were based on a theological argument of the early Church Fathers that Christianity superseded Judaism, Strugnell had very friendly relationships with a number of Jewish scholars, some of whom signed a letter of support for him which was published in the Chicago Tribune, January 4, 1991, p.
+In a 2007 interview in Biblical Archaeology Review, Frank Moore Cross said that despite Strugnell's comments, which were based on a theological argument of the early Church Fathers that Christianity superseded Judaism, Strugnell had very friendly relationships with a number of Jewish scholars, some of whom signed a letter of support for him which was published in the Chicago Tribune, 4 January 1991, p.
 N20.